 HEPA Purifiers Reduce Health Hazards

 Once people recognize the problem, the solution immediately presents itself: HEPA air purifiers.
 HEPA filtration technology was developed in the 1940s by the U.S. Atomic Energy Commission to remove airborne radioactive contaminants.
 Today’s homeowners can buy that very technology to improve their indoor air quality.
 HEPA air purifiers effectively filter airborne contaminants as small as 0.3 microns: three millionths of a meter or 3/125,000ths of an inch.
 That’s smaller than a red blood cell.
-HEPA air purifiers efficiently trap up to 99.97% of pollen, mold, and pet dander, among many other particles.
+HEPA air purifiers efficiently trap up to 99.97% of airborne particles including pollen, mold, and pet dander, along with many other airborne contaminants.